pratham-jaiswal/xpenzie-expense-tracker/README.md

 - **Flexible Date Selection:** Add transactions dated from 2023 to the current date.
 - **Multi-Currency Support:** Select from 162 different currencies.
 - **Multi-Language Support:** Access the application in 7 different languages.
+- **App Lock:** Secure your transactions by enabling the biometric app lock.
 - **View All Transactions:** Easily access a list of all transactions.
 - **View Monthly Transactions:** Filter transactions by month for better organization.
 - **View Yearly Transactions:** Review transactions grouped by year for a broader perspective.